 The places that people occupy and the spiritual conditions of people vary so widely that the Bible cannot tell us how to have a right relationship in every circumstance with every person.
 That is why Jesus suffered and died.
 We needed the holy Spirit to guide us into a right relationship with every person, in every circumstance.

 Once you realize the value of having right relationships, you will strive to have a right relationship with everyone.
-You will even strive to have a right relationship with the devil.
-God has a right relationship with the devil, and we can, too.
-God cast him out of heaven, and Paul exhorted us to be like God and make no room for the devil (Eph.
+You will even strive to have a right relationship with the Devil.
+God has a right relationship with the Devil, and we can, too.
+God cast him out of heaven, and Paul exhorted us to be like God and make no room for the Devil (Eph.
 4:27).
-Sometimes, having a right relationship means having no relationship at all (“Not even to eat” — 1Cor.
+Sometimes, having a right relationship means having no relationship at all (“Not even to eat with such a one” – 1Cor.
 5:11).
 Paul told certain congregations to cast out unruly members because of their stubborn and rebellious conduct (e.g., 1Cor.
 5:13).
 Jesus also mentioned cutting off members of the body so that the whole body could be preserved (Mt.
-5:29—30).
+5:29–30).
 So, there is no such thing as a man having a right relationship with God but a poor relationship with God’s people.
-Jesus said, “As often as you did it to one of the least of these, my brothers, you did it to me.”
-John said, “For he who doesn’t love his brother whom he has seen, how can he love God whom he has not seen?”
+Jesus said, “As often as you did it to one of the least of these my brothers, you did it to me.”
+John said, “For he who does not love his brother whom he has seen, how can he love God whom he has not seen?”
 I recently spoke with a man who thought that his relationship with God was fine, even though his relationship with the body of Christ was almost non-existent.
 He is fooling himself.

 There is no relationship with God that excludes His children.
 This means that if you have a relationship with God, then you have right relationships with members of the body of Christ.
 This is why no loners will escape damnation.
 They may judge themselves to be godly, but without right relationships, they will be cast into the Lake of Fire.

 It is unwise to be closer to someone than that person is to God.
 It is unwise to trust anyone more than that person trusts God, or to follow any person unless that person is following God.
-Even the great apostle Paul said, “Follow me, as I follow Christ.”
+Even the great apostle Paul said, “Be followers of me, just as I also follow Christ.”
 Only those who are led by the Spirit of God have a right relationship with anybody.
-That is why Paul said that only those that are led by the Spirit of God are the real children of God (Rom.
+That is why Paul said that only those who are led by the Spirit of God are the real children of God (Rom.
 8:14).
 It is wise to love and trust those people.

 All right relationships in the kingdom of God can be described as a triangle.
 The three corners of the triangle are you, God, and another person – with God in the middle and over all.
 No one has a right relationship with anybody unless God is in the middle.
 My father taught that God is so jealous over His people that He even wants to sleep between a man and his wife – and that if He did not, there was bound to be trouble between them.
 God’s commandments are expressions of His love, written out.
 They teach us how to love others the way God loves.
 In other words, they teach us what true love is.
 That’s why Paul wrote, “Love is fulfillment of the law.”

-One man asked Jesus, “Which is the greatest commandment?”
+One man asked Jesus, “Which is the great commandment in the law?”
 Jesus told him, “You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.”
 And then Jesus volunteered what was the second greatest commandment.
 He said, “You shall love your neighbor as yourself.”
 Then Jesus added, “On these two commandments hang the whole law and the prophets.”
 Think about that.
 The whole of our lives, as life should be lived, is summarized in two commandments which direct us to love God completely and to love others as ourselves.
 True righteousness is, indeed, all about relationships.
 How are the relationships in your life?